twvd/snow/docs/src/manual/media/cdrom.md

 Note that this is the equivalent of pulling the cable on a hard drive so if the disk is in use by the emulated operating system, it will likely crash.
 Shut down the emulated operating system first.

+## Troubleshooting

+On System 6, when you try to insert a CD, you may get the following message:
+`Please unlock the disk "Disk name" and try again.
+The desktop file couldn't be created.`.
+This is a System 6 issue which also occurs on real hardware.
+Install the "Desktop Mgr" extension inside the emulated system to solve this, or update to System 7.